ellisztamas/meth_pedigree/README.md

 The file has two tabs, one listing every individual, and the other summarising families.
 They show:

 - `plantID`: A unique ID for each plant
+- `alternative`: For S1s only, and for the family tab, there are two naming systems; see below.
 - `mother`: ID of the mother.
 - `father`: ID of the father
 - `type`: Whether the plant is a parent, from a cross (F1, F2, F3) or selfed offspring of the parents (S1, S2, S3, ...)